llauderesv/react-clean-architecture/README.md

 # React clean architecture
-A simple and clean architecture using ReactJs
+A simple clean architecture using ReactJs